-The Land Art Generator Initiative and Refshaleøen Holding are thrilled to announce that the LAGI 2014 ideas competition will be held in Copenhagen in partnership with IT University of Copenhagen, Refshaleøen Holding, Green Cities, Sharing Copenhagen, Danish Architecture Centre, Information Studies at Aarhus University, and Alexandra Institute.
+The Land Art Generator Initiative and Refshaleøen Holding are thrilled to announce that the LAGI 2014 ideas competition will be held in Copenhagen in partnership with IT University of Copenhagen, Refshaleøen Holding, the Danish Design Centre, Green Cities, Sharing Copenhagen, Information Studies at Aarhus University, and Alexandra Institute.

 LAGI 2014 Copenhagen invites interdisciplinary teams from around the world to submit their ideas for what infrastructure art of sustainable cities looks like.
 The invitation is to envision public art that provides utility-scale clean energy to the grid.